MicrosoftDocs/sql-docs/azure-sql/managed-instance/database-copy-move-how-to.md

 ### [PowerShell](#tab/azure-powershell)

 > [!NOTE]
 > For cross-subscription database copy and move operations use Az.Sql PowerShell module version 5.1 or newer.
+In `Copy-AzSqlInstanceDatabase `, the parameter `-TargetSubscriptionId` is optional and is needed only for cross-subscription copy or move operations.

 Use Azure PowerShell commandlets to start, get, complete, or cancel [database copy](/powershell/module/az.sql/copy-azsqlinstancedatabase) or [database move](/powershell/module/az.sql/move-azsqlinstancedatabase) operation.